Story for the Week

 Publication Date: December 11, 2018

-I originally received an advance copy of this title from NetGalley and Bloodhound Books in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and Bloodhound Books.

 Publisher’s Description